 Amorgos belongs to the eastern Cyclades and has two ports: Katapola and Aegiali.

 From Athens: There are daily ferries from Piraeus and the trip lasts about 7-9 hours.

 From Naxos: A very common island hopping package is Naxos-Amorgos.
 Many travelers reach Naxos first by plane or ferry and continue their trip to Amorgos by ferry.
 From Naxos, there are daily ferries and apart from the big ferry companies, there is also the local ferry, “Express Skopelitis” that connects the two islands.

-The best places to seek accommodation are the villages of Katapola, Aegiali and Chora.
-Although Amorgos has a very smooth touristic development, which is what makes it so unique compared to Mykonos, Santorini and Paros, a visitor can find from organised campings, studios and boutique hotels, to luxury hotels and spa.
+The best places to seek accommodation are the villages of Katapola, Aegiali, and Chora.
+Although Amorgos has a very smooth touristic development, which is what makes it so unique compared to Mykonos, Santorini, and Paros, a visitor can find from organised campings, studios, and boutique hotels, to luxury hotels with spa.

-Luxury hotel & spa: Aegialis hotel & spa is beautifully situated in the charming settlement of Aegialis, offering magnificent view of the Aegean Sea.
-The hotel is decorated in accordance with the traditional Cycladic style, yet providing all modern amenities, necessary for an unforgettable stay.
+Luxury hotel & spa: Aegialis hotel & spa is beautifully situated in the charming settlement of Aegialis, offering a magnificent view of the Aegean Sea.
+The hotel is decorated in accordance with the traditional Cycladic style, yet provides all the modern amenities, necessary for an unforgettable stay.

-Studios and boutique hotels: If love design and want to travel in style, but not pay a fortune for it, check out this list of beautiful apartments, studios and hotels:
+Studios and boutique hotels: If love design and want to travel in style, but do not pay a fortune for it, check out this list of beautiful apartments, studios, and hotels:

-- Pano gitonia: Panajiotis and Theo will welcome you at their traditional stone houses and offer you the warmest stay!
+- Pano Gitonia: Panagiotis and Theo will welcome you to their traditional stone houses and offer you the warmest stay!

 - Amorgos Pearls is situated in the center of the Katapola and its elegantly decorated rooms follow the straight lines and curves of the Cycladic architecture